Are Samoyed Smart: Find Out What Type of Smarts a Samoyed Has

 Finally, the more activity and enrichment you can provide for your Samoyed, the greater the chance that training sessions will go well.

-The reason being, your dog will be too exhausted to even consider not obeying you!
+The reason is, your dog will be too exhausted even to consider not obeying you!